 More on Taxes

-Washington, D.C. – Congressman Adrian Smith (R-NE), a senior member of the Committee on Ways and Means, released the following statement after House passage of H.R.
-5444, the Taxpayer First Act, and H.R.
-5445, the 21st Century IRS Act.
+Washington, D.C. – Congressman Adrian Smith (R-NE), Ranking Republican on the Ways and Means Subcommittee on Select Revenue, released the following statement regarding House passage of year-end tax legislation: